kvc0/goodmetrics/README.md

 other dimensions that are variously diagnostic, speculative, informative or accidental (!!).
-Databases like Influx often find themselves irreparably polluted by a programming mistake which tagged data with an unintentional value.
+Databases like Influx often find themselves irreparably polluted by a programming mistake which tagged data with an unintentional value (ask me how i know :-().

 Consider 50 servers, 30 apis (or web pages), 80k users, a geo location (let's say 15/user), a logged-in/anonymous bit, and 12 measurements per api.
 In naive systems, this is modeled as over **40 billion** distinct series unless you de-relate your data.
 Go ahead and check the cost of that cardinality in cloudwatch!
-You'll have a rough time with any time series storage engine that stores series this way.
+You'll have a rough time with any time series storage engine that stores series the tag-set way.
+You won't even be able to make reasonable use of it due to the amount of time the tag queries take!
+If you use TimeStream you'll run out of money over rich service metrics.
+Do the math on their pricing worksheet and see.

-Instead, if you model these interactions as Good Metrics, you'll have 1 bag of measurements and dimensions per api/web page load.
+Instead, if you model these interactions as Goodmetrics, you'll have 1 bag of measurements and dimensions per api/web page load.
 You can also pre-aggregate the data if you've got some high frequency stuff to record.
 You don't have to but it's an option if you don't want a massive database.